 On the basis of the idea that institutional investors who operate globally hold most of the shares in listed companies and manage other people's money, a more active and engaged role is expected of this category of investors in particular.
-In the words of the Corporate Governance Committee (2003), institutional investors should act primarily in the interest of their ultimate beneficiaries and they have a "responsibility to the ultimate beneficiaries or investors and the companies in which they invest, to decide, in a careful and transparent way, whether they wish to exercise their rights as shareholder of listed companies."
-A special paragraph on institutional investors was included in the Dutch corporate governance code in order to codify the existing best practices for institutional investors with regard to corporate governance.
+Best practice provisions are included in the Dutch corporate governance code in order to codify the existing best practices for institutional investors with regard to corporate governance.
 The legislator has underlined these obligations by enshrining what is known as the "apply or explain" principle for Dutch institutional investors in the Financial Supervision Act (Netherlands).
-With effect from the financial year 2007, every institutional investor established in the Netherlands corporate governance code that apply to it.
+With effect from the financial year 2007, every institutional investor established in the Netherlands is required by law to give account of its compliance with the principles and best practice provisions in the Netherlands corporate governance code that apply to it.

-The introduction of this statutory duty is also connected with society's increasing interest in the guestion of how shareholders - and institutional investors as well, by extension - exercise the rights assigned to them.
+The introduction of this statutory duty is also connected with society's increasing interest in the question of how shareholders - and institutional investors as well, by extension - exercise the rights assigned to them.
 What responsibilities do shareholders have?
 In recent years, this has been given more meaning.
 First of all, reference can be made to the revised shareholder rights directive1.
 According to the recitals of that directive "effective and sustainable shareholder engagement is one of the cornerstones of the corporate governance model of listed companies".
 To achieve that goal, the directive not only provides for a strengthening of shareholders' rights, but also for a number of obligations for institutional investors.
 For example, every institutional investor is expected to have an 'engagement policy' and to make public how this has been implemented (comply-or-explain).
 Secondly, reference can be made to the Dutch Stewardship Code drawn up by Eumedion in 2018, which replaces the Eumedion Best Practices for Engaged Shareholdership from 2011.
 This code explains how institutional investors can meet their responsibilities with respect to involved and responsible shareholderhip in a way that contributes to long-term value creation by Dutch listed investee companies and consequently to the returns on their investments.
 In addition, the Stewardship Code offers institutional investors the opportunity to render account to their participants and clients for the way in which they have exercised their shareholder rights.
-This code integrates the new stewardship obligations for institutional investors stemming from the aforementioned revised shareholder rights directive, the best practices from the Dutch corporate governance code that apply to institutional investors and a number of additional principles as a result of changing expectations with regard to shareholder involvement.
+This code integrates the new stewardship obligations for institutional investors stemming from the aforementioned revised shareholder rights directive, the best practice provisions from the Dutch corporate governance code (2016) that apply to institutional investors and a number of additional principles as a result of changing expectations with regard to shareholder involvement.
 Thirdly, reference can be made to the sustainable finance disclosure regulation.
 This regulation requires financial market participants (including institutional investors) among other things to clarify how they have integrated environmental, social and governance ('ESG') factors into their investment and decision-making processes.2 Fourthly, reference can be made to the updated Dutch corporate governance code.
 Among other things, this emphasises the importance of effective and sustainable shareholder engagement and further clarifies the role of shareholders, including institutional investors.
-In that context, the Corporate Governance Code Monitoring Committee has also integrated relevant elements from the Stewardship Code in the Dutch corporate governance code.
+In that context, the Corporate Governance Code Monitoring Committee has integrated relevant elements from the Stewardship Code in the Dutch corporate governance code.

-Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement (Official Journal of the European Union 2017, L 132).
+Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement (OJ 2017, L 132).